jmacpherson/points-of-light/README.md

 - refactor Photo model and PhotoUtils to support preferred scale for different resolutions rather than the resolution in use the first time the image is loaded
 - animate presentation of next page button
-- trim down Photo model to only fields that are being used
+- trim down ApiResponse and Photo models to only fields that are being used
 - display comments in Lightbox view
 - style Gallery view
 - increase unit test coverage